HenrikJoreteg/human-javascript/ch11 - testing and QA that doesnt suck.md

         .confirm('I can delete them by clicking "delete"') .goToPage('/info')
         .confirm('Info page is visible')
-        // call this when done
+        // Call this when done
         .destroy();
 });
 ```